Titano: Pre-Crisis

-Originally named Toto, a common chimpanzee who was dubbed "one of the world's most intelligent chimps".
-Rocketed in his spaceship, he is bombarded by the combined radiation from two elements, which mutates him into a giant ape with an incredible physique and Kryptonite-based abilities.
+Originally named Toto, a chimpanzee who was dubbed "one of the world's most intelligent chimps," Titano was rocketed into space and bombarded by the combined radiation from two elements, which mutates him into a giant ape with kryptonite-based abilities.
 Renamed Titano by Lois Lane, he captures her.
 Superman stops his first rampage through Metropolis by throwing him across a time barrier and into the prehistoric past.
-A year later, Superman accidentally transports Titano back to modern Metropolis, and has to trick him to return him to the past.
+A year later, Superman accidentally transports Titano back to modern Metropolis, and has to trick him into returning to the past.

-Over the next few years, Titano is visited in the past by several characters, including Superman,Krypto the Superdog,Bizarro and Jimmy Olsen.
+Over the next few years, Titano is visited in the past by several characters, including Superman, Krypto the Superdog, Bizarro, and Jimmy Olsen.

-After another trip through time into the present day, Titano is picked up by Allura, space ruler in a world of giants, who agrees for transporting him to her home planet.
-Titano settles down with a female ape in his own size.
+After another trip through time into the present day, Titano is picked up by Allura, the ruler of a world of giants, who arranges to transport him to her home planet.
+Titano settles down with a female ape similar in size to him.

-Writer Martin Pasko revived Titano in Superman #324 (June 1978).
+Writer Martin Pasko revived Titano in Superman #324 (1978).
 In this revival, Titano is manipulated by the Atomic Skull into becoming a ferocious killer, rather than being an original, but misunderstood super-ape.

-The Pre-Crisis Titano appears in a dream of the character Ambush Bug.